fionahiklas/code_in_a_box/README.md

 Some are included under the `fonts` directory, see the references section to links.
 This are all Open Source TrueType fonts.
 Any other TrueType fonts can be used.

+## Notes

+### ImageFont.getsize()

+The `getsize()` method on the returned font object seems to calculate the width without issue but it doesn't take into account the number of lines in the whole block of text when calculating the height.

+A defect was apparently [raised for this](https://github.com/python-pillow/Pillow/issues/2966)

+The proposed solution is to use `ImageDraw.Draw.textsize()` which does apparently consider the number of lines.
+The only problem with this approach is that you need to have an image from which to create the Draw object.
+This seems hacky and, for checking the size at least, there seems little point in creating the image.

+The only work around I could find for this is to treat a block of text as an array of lines, find the longest one, get the metrics for that line and then multiply the height up.
+This seems to work and gets the job done but it might be nicer if this was available in the font engine.

+### Draw.line() using width

+I tried several attempts to calculate the correct coordinates for lines to be drawn around the border so that they had uniform thickness all the way round.
+It seems that there may be some magic calculation that can be done but I couldn't figure out what it was.
+Getting the code working with a border with of 7 it then failed on 2.

+In the end the solution I came up with was to draw single pixel width lines multiple times at offsets from the outside of the image area.
+This seemed to work correctly.
+Not an entirely elegant solution but functional.

 ## References